HansBusch/SwiftBOM/README.md

 SwiftBOM a SBOM generator tool [here](./SwiftBOM/) is part of CERT's work in supporting SBOM generation efforts for Proof-of-Concepts and Demo purposes.
 This tool is currently being explored by  [Healthcare Proof of Concept](https://www.ntia.gov/files/ntia/publications/ntia_sbom_healthcare_poc_report_2019_1001.pdf) teams for their PoC efforts.

 The [SwiftBOM](https://sbom.democert.org/sbom/) has some live demo that you can run to see SBOM generation supported by the tool.

-The tool also has some limited import capability to accept SBOM input and provide multiple format outputs.
+## Input and Output
+This variant of the tool supports reading Tagged SPDX format with the following restrictions:
+* Support for single external reference.
+Output to CyclonDX restricted to cpe and purl
+* Output is restricted tags shown via the UI including SPDX-Lite values.
+Any additional tags are discarded
+* In case input doesn't include SPDXID entries these will be filled with GUID values
+* Relationship support restricted to 'CONTAINS' and 'DEPENDS_ON'.
+* The UI can only show a single parent per component.
+If multiple exist only one will be shown.

 # SBOM Formats